Product Name & Award

 Colors: Black and blue

-During welding and cutting operations, having the best welding gloves for the job enhances your welding speed, ability, and safety.
+During welding and cutting operations, having the best welding gloves for the job enhances your welding speed, ability, and safety for a variety of services.

-Most employers will make sure welding operators are wearing the best protection for the welding operation in order to reduce injuries and downtime and ensure optimal performance.
+Most employers will make sure welding operators are wearing the best protection for the welding operation in order to reduce injuries and downtime and ensure optimal performance to be the ideal work gloves.

 ANSI Z49.11 standards require all welders to wear protective flame-resistant gloves that provide the heat resistance and hand protection needed for welding.
 They must have the following features: